124 Jingle Bell-Rockin’ Christmas Dinner Ideas

 Green bean recipes:

 Verdant green beans are always a welcome, cheery sight on a winter table.
-Meyer lemon zest adds a delicate tang and livens up the crunchy dusting of Parmesan breadcrumbs.
+Lemon zest and juice add a delicate tang and livens up the crunchy dusting of buttery, garlicky panko breadcrumbs.

 Brussels sprouts recipes:

-This pretty dish brings some exciting new flavors to your meal.
-Romanesco, a cruciferous vegetable that tastes like a cross between cauliflower and broccoli, is seasoned with lemony sumac and a creamy tahini sauce, accented with sweet bites of golden raisins.
-This is a dish that's sure to be noticed.
+This pretty salad brings some exciting flavors and bright colors to your meal.
+Romanesco, a cruciferous vegetable that tastes like a cross between cauliflower and broccoli, is seasoned simply with garlic, capers, and lemon.
+This dish gets better with marinating time, so consider it a perfect make-ahead recipe.

 Pomegranates and pistachios bring the colors of Christmas to your holiday table in these maple-syrup-kissed carrots.
 Miso paste adds a depth of flavor that makes this dish a real stunner.

-The light and bright flavors of a citrus salad are always a welcome contrast to hearty roasts and heavy casseroles.
-Take advantage of in-season oranges for this easy and colorful addition to your Christmas menu.
+A light and refreshing spinach salad is always a welcome contrast to hearty roasts and heavy casseroles.
+Take advantage of holiday season flavors of pecans and cranberries for this easy and colorful addition to your Christmas menu.

 White wine and Italian seasonings are the perfect accents for these elegant breadcrumb-studded beauties.
 Lovely to look at and tasty to eat, stuffed artichokes make any meal a little more special.